kripikroli/coindl_development/README.md

-# Bitcoin Miner
+# CoinDL

-Bitcoin Miner is a community for both advanced and aspiring miners.
+CoinDL is a community for both advanced and aspiring bitcoin product sellers.

 ## How to contribute